urve/debate.lexus.lgbt/README.md

 # debate.lexus.lgbt

-This repository preserves the code for [debate.lexus.lgbt](debate.lexus.lgbt), a historical archive of the various Nebraska high school debate championships.
+This repository preserves the code for [https://debate.lexus.lgbt](debate.lexus.lgbt), a historical archive of the various Nebraska high school debate championships.